c4arl0s/4BranchesIRysGitTutorial/README.md

 Switched to branch 'crazy'
 ```

-We are now free to experiment in the working directory without disturbing anything in the master branch.
+**We are now free to experiment in the working directory without disturbing anything in the master branch**.
 The crazy branch is a completely isolated development environment that can be visualized as the following:

 ![Screen Shot 2020-05-23 at 8 47 17](https://user-images.githubusercontent.com/24994818/82732309-08a02680-9cd2-11ea-9a98-de50000acc64.png)